Part of the following is on my website,

 Right now, my choices are

-going back to southern CA, which I don’t think will be affordable, or going to Texas to be closer to my
+going back to southern CA, which I don’t think will be affordable, or going to Texas

 Naturally my husband doesn't want to be that close to my family, so we're also exploring other areas in the south.
 We all "talk and laugh too much" and it will drive him crazy, he says.